EXPLAINER: Killer drones vie for supremacy over Ukraine

 HOW DO WARTIME DRONES WORK?

+Drones like the Shaheds are called loitering munitions by the military because when used at short range, they can hover over an area and then hit a target on an operator’s command.

-According to the Ukrainian online publication Defense Express, which cites Iranian data, the delta-wing Shahed is 3.5 meters (11½ feet) long, 2.5 meters (8 feet, 3 inches) wide and weighs approximately 200 kilograms (440 pounds).
-It’s powered by a 50-horsepower engine with a top speed of 185 kph (114 mph).
+According to the Ukrainian online publication Defense Express, which cites Iranian data, the delta-wing Shahed is 11½ feet long, 8 feet, 3 inches wide and weighs approximately 440 pounds.
+It’s powered by a 50-horsepower engine with a top speed of 114 mph.

 The drone has previously been used in Yemen and in a deadly oil tanker attack last year, said Behnam Ben Taleblu, senior fellow at the Washington-based think tank Foundation for Defense of Democracies.

-And while its range is about 1,000 kilometers (621 miles), drone expert Samuel Bendett with the CNA think tank, said the Shahed is being used in Ukraine at much shorter ranges.
+And while its range is about 621 miles, drone expert Samuel Bendett with the CNA think tank, said the Shahed is being used in Ukraine at much shorter ranges.
 That’s because its GPS guidance system — which is vulnerable to jamming — isn’t very robust.

 Shaheds are known to have been controlled via radio under the Iranians.
-Whether Russia is capable of doing the same in the Ukrainian theater is unclear.
+Whether Russia is capable of doing the same in Ukraine is unclear.

-Because they are cheap and plentiful, Russia is able to flood Ukraine with Shaheds without risking the lives of pilots or putting sophisticated aircraft at risk.
+Because they are cheap and plentiful, Russia has increasingly used Shaheds over Ukraine.
+Their use allows Russia to avoid putting sophisticated aircraft and pilots at risk and save its limited stock of expensive long-range precision missiles.

 In Monday’s attack on the Ukrainian capital of Kyiv, the city’s mayor, Vitali Klitschko, said 28 drones made up waves of successive attacks.
 Fired from a truck launcher in rapid succession, the drones can fly low and slow, better able to avoid radar detection.